 Built in 1937, this base was the air academy

-for the Japanese Army Air Force, with its academy located
+for the Japanese Army Air Force (JAAF) with the flight school located in Irumagawa.

 14th Sentai (Ki-67) 1945

 When American forces occupied

 the base, they discovered a mock-up B-29, used for training